James L. ""Tubby"" Gardner, 65, of Hodgenville, passed away Saturday, Nov. 17, 2012, at his residence.

 The funeral is 2 p.m.
 Tuesday, Nov.
-20, 2012 at Mount Moriah Baptist Church in Mount Sherman with Bro.
-Odell Warren officiating.
-Burial will follow in the church cemetery.
+20, 2012, at the Mt.
+Moriah Baptist Church in Mount Sherman with Brother Odell Warren officiating.
+Burial follows in the church cemetery.

 Bennett-Bertram Funeral Home in Hodgenville is in charge of the arrangements.